Just ten years ago, the truck camper industry was grappling with the price, promise, and public perception of LED interior lights.

 “Yes, this is something I’ve thought about a lot.
 We’d use it for the better half’s CPAP, charging phones, tablets, and laptop.” – Tom Warren, 2013 Ram 3500, 2013 Eagle Cap 1160

 “Yes.
 I could charge my iPad, iPhone, DVD player, radio, and music.” – Stacie Link, 2016 Ram 2500, 2001 Four Wheel Camper Grandby

 “It is not something I would have any need for.
-Our truck camper has two 6-volt AGM batteries, 100-watt solar panel, and a built in LP generator.
-Our Arctic Fox travel trailer has two 6-volt batteries, 200 watts of solar and a built-in LP generator.
+Our truck camper has two 6-volt AGM batteries, a 100-watt solar panel, and a built-in LP generator.
+Our Arctic Fox travel trailer has two 6-volt batteries, 200 watts of solar, and a built-in LP generator.
 I’ve never experienced a lack of power.” – Bill Gage, 2015 Ram 3500, 2017 Wolf Creek 840

 If I hit the lottery, I’d use it for an out of camper experience outside, for maybe charging speakers, a tablet running Pandora, and my phone.
 Once I have it, I could probably find other things as I am never lacking gadgets.
 I like the idea, but first I need to get my solar thing squared away.

 It’s a nice article by the way.
 There are so many inventions with a little help from “Shock Top”.
 It helps get the out of box creative juices going, and it’s fun.” – Frank Poole, 2016 Ram 5500, 2016 Arctic Fox 990

 “Yes, the Goal Zero Yeti 400 Lithium makes sense to run the television, recharge the phone, and provide ignition for the refrigerator.” – Daniel Yochum, 2003 Dodge 2500, 2006 Host McKinley